top of page

 The 2025-26 Fund for Friends: A Year of Gratitude and a Moment to Give

 The Fund for Friends is the heartbeat of Friends Seminary.
 It is the resource that keeps our classrooms vibrant, our programs strong, and our commitment to financial aid meaningful.
 Every gift — whatever its size — is a signal of belief in this School's Quaker mission, which guides and inspires students, faculty and staff.
-As the end of our fiscal year approaches, we are filled with gratitude for the members of our <<group>> community who have already made a gift.
-Your gener
+As the end of our fiscal year approaches, we are filled with gratitude for the members of our Grandparents community who have already made a gift.
+Your ge

 Class of 1975 Achieves Multiple Milestones